attilammagyar/toys/kanji-practice/README.md

    an internet connection.
 This also means that you don't have to worry about an update introducing unwanted changes.
 You can even change the source code if you want to.
 (Note: the app's data storage in the browser is associated with its location and file name, so before changing these, make sure to save your deck of flashcards using the menu in order to avoid losing them.)

- * It's **completely offline**, there's no background communication with any servers or clouds, so it won't start lagging and glitching while you are practising.
-This also means that you will have to manually save or export your flashcards using the app's menu if you want to transfer and access them from a different device.
+ * It's **completely offline**, there's no background communication with any servers, so it won't start lagging and glitching while you are practising.
+   This also implies that you will have to manually save or export your flashcards using the app's menu if you want to transfer and access them from a different device.

 Acknowledgements
 ----------------